Examining personal digital devices at the Canadian border

 If no evidence of a contravention is found, the officer will return your personal digital device to you, along with the paper with your password.

-If a contravention or evidence of one is found, the officer may seize your device.
+If a contravention or evidence of one is found, the officer may detain or seize your device.
 For example, if the device contains evidence of importation of prohibited or restricted goods or other regulatory contravention, we may seize it.
 If the officer seizes or detains your device, they will explain the process and next steps to you, including your right to contest the seizure through the CBSA Recourse Office.

 If the CBSA cannot determine whether the device's content is admissible at the port of entry, we may detain the device for further examination.